Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create focal database users for each module.
 - [ ] Configure an IAM policy for each module Specify the ARN of an IAM user that allows the GetClusterCredentials API call.

-### Your company uses IAM to host its resources.
-They have the following requirements 1) Record all API calls and Transitions 2) Help in understanding what resources are there in the account 3) Facility to allow auditing credentials and logins Which services would suffice the above requirements.
+### Your company uses AWS to host its resources.
+They have the following requirements: 1.
+Record all API calls and Transitions.
+2. Help in understanding what resources are there in the account.
+3. Facility to allow auditing credentials and logins Which services would suffice the above requirements.
 Please select:

-- [ ] IAM Inspector, CloudTrail, IAM Credential Reports.
+- [ ] 1.
+IAM Inspector.
+2. CloudTrail.
+3. IAM Credential Reports.
-- [ ] CloudTrail.
-IAM Credential Reports, IAM SNS.
+- [ ] 1.
+CloudTrail.
+2. IAM Credential Reports.
+3. IAM SNS.
-- [x] CloudTrail, IAM Config, IAM Credential Reports.
+- [x] 1.
+CloudTrail.
+2. IAM Config.
+3. IAM Credential Reports.
-- [ ] IAM SQS, IAM Credential Reports, CloudTrail.
+- [ ] 1.
+IAM SQS.
+2. IAM Credential Reports.
+3. CloudTrail.

 ### A company is designing a multi-account structure for its development teams.
 The company is using AWS Organizations and AWS Single Sign-On (AWS SSO).
 The company must implement a solution so that the development teams can use only specific AWS Regions and so that each AWS account allows access to only specific AWS services.
 Which solution will meet these requirements with the LEAST operational overhead?